 Diagnostic radiographic findings include:

-- absent/hypoplastic patellae (with a tendency to recurrent dislocation)
+- fragmented/absent/hypoplastic patellae with a tendency for recurrent patellar dislocation

-- hypoplasia of the radial head or capitellum (leading to subluxation/dislocation)
+- hypoplasia of the radial head and/or capitellum leading to subluxation or dislocation dorsally

 - bilateral posterior iliac horns ("Fong prongs")